What is 'My Anchor Watch'

 Normally the "jitter" (error when the phone is kept stationary) is less than 10 meters.
 The problem for an anchor watch application is that we can not depend on what is 'normally' the case.
 If we have the receiver on during the the whole night we are bound to receive several readings that are outside of what is called 'normal' and we might trigger an alarm.

-Generally GPS is specfied to be accurate to 3m 95% of the time.
 Wikipedia has a good summary of GPS errors.
 In practice, the accuracy has in most cases proven to be far better than needed, but the alarm circle might need to be put 20-30m out in some cases in order to avoid spurious alarms.
 Hence, under normal conditions 10 meters distance should be added from the cable length (yellow circle) to the alarm distance (red circle) to ensure that no erroneous alarms occur.

 What is 'cable length', 'alarm length' and 'outside space'?